Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Extension to Problems with Free Final Time and Stochastic Controls

-Some comments regarding these new requirements are in order.
-On the one hand, assumption $(A'_3)$ plays a crucial role to provide the existence of pointwise necessary conditions for optimality for the linearized problems LGOCP$^{\Delta}_k$, thus enabling classical formulations of the stochastic PMP.
+\firstRev{Assumptions $(A'_3)$ plays a crucial role to provide the existence of pointwise necessary conditions for optimality for the linearized problems LGOCP$^{\Delta}_k$, thus enabling classical formulations of the stochastic PMP.
 However, we do recognize $(A'_3)$ might be demanding and, as future research direction, we propose to relax it by leveraging integral-type necessary conditions for optimality, which are best suited to deal with optimal control problems which show explicit discontinuous dependence on time (e.g., \cite{bourdin2013}).
-On the other hand, assumption $(A'_4)$ allows us to extract weakly converging subsequences of controls when optimization over deterministic controls is considered, thus again endowing SCP with ``weak'' guarantee of success (recall Section \ref{sec_mainDiscussion}).
-Unfortunately, when optimization over stochastic controls is adopted, successfully leveraging weakly converging subsequences of controls to show ``weak'' guarantee of success for SCP becomes more challenging, in which case only point (1) of Theorem \ref{theo_main} still holds.
-We leave proving the extension of success guarantees for SCP when optimizing over stochastic controls with weaker assumptions as a future direction of research (by possibly weakening $(A'_4)$).
+Unfortunately, when optimization over stochastic controls is adopted, successfully leveraging weakly converging subsequences of controls to show ``weak'' guarantee of success for SCP, \firstRev{i.e., the equivalent of Theorem \ref{theo_main2}}, becomes more challenging, in which case only Theorem \ref{theo_main} still holds\firstRev{, though under appropriate modifications}.
+We leave proving success guarantees for SCP when optimizing over stochastic controls with weaker assumptions as a future direction of research.}